 By the early 1900s Denver started construction on their own mint.
 In the first year of operation the mint produced more than 167,000,000 gold and silver coins with a total estimated value of approximately $27 million.

-Today the coins are a vestige of another time.
+Today, the Clark Gruber coins are a vestige of another time.
 The smooth finish represents an era in which prospectors unearthed their dreams with a pickaxe and boots.
 The Pike’s Peak gold rush saw more than 100,000 hopefuls pass through the territory in search of wealth.
 It was an echo of the California Gold Rush.
 Enthusiasts famously stated, “Pike’s Peak or Bust!”
 Some even braved hundreds of miles of travel through the punishing Colorado winter to get a head start on the boom.

 In time the saloons and post offices became ghost towns eroded by the seasons.
 While the log cabins and town halls crumbled Gruber’s coins endured.
 Today, collectors can hold a piece of US history with one of his coins.
 It was the piece that gave rise to the Colorado Territory and the identity of America as a place of wild expanse hiding fortunes.